hendrtd/cpsc-1233/docs/modules/m0/hands-on/canvas.md

 1. Click on **Announcements** in the left menu.
 Make sure you read the announcements already posted and understand where to check back regularly for upcoming course announcements and news.

 1. Click on **Syllabus** in the left menu.
 Read the official course syllabus, paying careful attention to all the course policies and the grading policy in particular.
-Notice that the bottom part of this page in Canvas contains a chronological list of all course deliverables along with the date and time each is due.

 1. Click on **Modules** in the left menu.
 Make sure you are able to navigate through the course via this menu option.
 Notice the dates when each module is scheduled to open.